-All our South Cornwall swimming holidays are open to all types of swimmers – the “dippers”, the head up breaststrokers and the 10k warriors, with options for all, every day.
+All our South Cornwall swimming holidays are open to all types of swimmers – the “dippers”, the head up breaststrokers and those who want to swim slightly longer, with options for all, every day.

 Our qualified and safety conscious guides ensure there is enough swimming and variety of swims, for all levels of swimmer (we suggest swimmers can swim 400m as a minimum).

 There is nothing more reviving and refreshing than swimming and dipping in the hidden swimming spots, coves and beaches of the Cornish Coast, with some walking on the South West Coastal path thrown in, it will be a magical journey that you’ll remember for a long time.